How to plan a hiking proposal

 Should I bring my dog to my hiking proposal?

 If you have a fur baby (or a real baby), this might not be the best hike for them.
 That just adds extra chaos to the plan for the day.
-It is also hard because you might be trying to get down on one knee, but the pup is pulling you towards the treats in the backpack.
+It is also hard because you might be trying to get down on one knee, but the pup is pulling you toward the treats in the backpack.
 Also, it just adds more chaos to the day.
 It isn’t a normal hike, so doing what you can to help eliminate those extra stresses go a long way.

 What should I do with the ring before I propose?